-Niskayuna (corrupted from Native language "Canistigone" possibly meaning "corn flats") was a term referring to the southern flats of the Mohawk River - located east of Schenectady and north of the Manor of Rensselaerswyck.
+Niskayuna (corrupted from Native language "Canistigone" possibly meaning "corn flats") has evolved from a traditional term referring to the southern flats of the Mohawk River - located east of Schenectady and north of the Manor of Rensselaerswyck.
+This information page presents elements of that story in their city of Albany context.

 Located beyond the jurisdiction of the Van Rensselaers, New Netherland-era farmers first occupied the bottomlands during the 1660s.
-Some of them including Jan Clute and Ryckert Claese Van Vranken and his son, Maas Ryckse, were or became residents of Albany.
-New Netherland pioneer Captain Marte Cregier and/or his same-named son also were prominent residents of Canastigione.
+A translated transcription of the "original" deed from 1661 has been preserved among some family papers.
+Some of the settlers, including Jan Clute and Ryckert Claese Van Vranken and his son, Maas Ryckse, were or became residents of Albany.
+New Netherland pioneer Captain Marte Cregier and/or his same-named son were prominent residents of Canastigione.
+Albany resident Gerrit Spoor and his siblings grew up on their father's Niskayuna farm.

-A military outpost called "Fort Niskayuna" was mentioned as early as 1691.
+A military outpost presently known as "Fort Niskayuna" was mentioned as early as 1691.

 About 1776, Ann Lee's Shakers settled in the area near today's Albany Airport.
 They cleared the land and erected a meeting house as early as 1784.
 In 1790, David Meacham and Hezekiah Noble were prominent in the Niskayuna Shaker community which mostly was referred to as Watervliet.